strapi/documentation/CONTRIBUTING.md

     cd documentation/docs/user-docs
     ```

-4. Choose the branch from which to work: either `main` for a contribution on the current version of Strapi or `v[x]` for a contribution on a previous version of Strapi.
+4. Choose a branch to work on, either `main` for contributions on the current Strapi version or `v[x]` for contributions to previous versions of Strapi.

     ```bash
     #current version of Strapi (i.e. v4)